brianpaden/joke-emporium/docs/experiments/NORMALIZATION_STRATEGIES.md

 To get to the other side!"""

 print(normalize_whitespace_jokes(joke))
-# "Why did the chicken cross the road?\nTo get to the other side!"
+# "Why did the chicken cross the road?
+To get to the other side!"
 ```

+**Experimental Finding:** Testing on real data shows that flattening whitespace for deduplication purposes achieves 99% recall on whitespace variations while maintaining fast performance.
+The original joke structure is preserved in the database.

 ---